jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It's supposed to be automatic, but actually you have to push this button.
+Always seek out the seed of triumph in every adversity.
-- John Brunner
+- Og Mandino

-Updated on: [5/28/2023]
+Updated on: [5/29/2023]
 <!-- #quoteEnd -->
 </pre>